bluepeach1121/bluepeach1121.github.io/_posts/2026-08-29-Diffusion-Language-Models-and-inference.md

 ## Parallel prediction and speed.

-The approximate per layer cost for AR decoding step is
+The approximate per layer cost for an Auto-regressive decoding step is

 $$
 C_{AR,step}=O(d^2+Sd)